 Development and Communications Coordinator

 Becca Schaefer, originally from Eau Claire, WI, moved to Eugene after completing a Bachelor of Music in Harp Performance at the University of Denver’s Lamont School of Music.
+She joined Lane Arts Council in December 2019.
 While in Colorado, Becca also minored in mathematics, was a member of the Social Justice Living & Learning Community, taught harp and piano privately, and volunteered with local music therapy programs.
 In the spring of 2020, Becca completed her master’s degree in Nonprofit Management with an Arts Management Certificate at the University of Oregon.
 Before joining the LAC team, Becca was the Administrative and Operations Assistant at Oregon Bach Festival.
 Becca enjoys playing music as often as possible and attending and participating in community arts events.

 Donele joined the Lane Arts Council early in 2020, having re-located back to the Willamette Valley after a hiatus in her hometown of Milwaukee, Wisconsin.
 She earned degrees in Environmental Studies and English Literature from the University of Oregon and has a decade of joyful experience in non-profit administration.
 She spent seven years at the Milwaukee Art Museum performing tasks such as developing holistic visitor experience programs, promoting local artists, marketing and managing online retail and gawping at masterworks of art, architecture, and nature.
 Donele currently expresses her creative spirit by gardening and renovating her mid-century home with her husband, toddler, and strange little dog and she has recently developed a fondness for fantasy novels.